 His top five picks of things to do at Big Bear Lake during the winter months?
 Take an adrenaline-pumping ride on a series of zip wires high above the San Bernardino snow trails, or check out the Soaring Eagle, an amusement style two at a time ride that starts at the base of the Alpine Slide at Magic Mountain and will make you feel like you are soaring over Big Bear Lake (open year - round).
 If you prefer to get your speed thrills on the ground, race down hill in an inner tube or take a bobsleigh style sledge down an alpine slide.

-Bird watching for wintering bald eagles is great this time of year; you can help out a local conservation effort by spending an afternoon jotting down your sightings, or simply visit the Big Bear Alpine Zoo to see a few of the magnificent birds closer up than you can in the wild.
+Bird watching for wintering bald eagles is great at this time of year; you can help out a local conservation effort by spending an afternoon jotting down your sightings or simply visit the Big Bear Alpine Zoo to see a few of the magnificent birds closer than you can in the wild.

 “People are so surprised when they come to Big Bear Lake and see bald eagles flying around,” says McKernan.
 But the majestic birds of prey are a fairly common sight here during winter, migrating from Alaska and Canada as storms increase.
 To learn more about them, visit the Big Bear Alpine Zoo at Moonridge, which houses two rescued bald eagles, Alaska and Valentine.

 If you really like the idea of seeing eagles, consider joining a winter bald eagle count, a volunteer-supported effort that’s been held at Big Bear Lake and other San Bernardino locations since 1978.
 Volunteers are stationed at select vantage points for one-hour stints, recording bird sightings and any observations about the birds’ behaviour.
 See a bald eagle dive for fish in a snowy wonderland, and you’ll never forget it.